Gemma Scout

-Gemma Scout is a fictional character on the Apple TV+ series Severance.
-She is portrayed by Dichen Lachman.
+Gemma Scout and Ms. Casey are fictional characters on the Apple TV+ series Severance created by Dan Erickson.
+They are portrayed by Dichen Lachman.

-Though Gemma is said to have died before her husband Mark begins work at Lumon, she is present on the severed floor as the Lumon wellness counselor Ms. Casey.
-Her loss is a major motivator for Mark to begin his job at Lumon Industries.
+Gemma is first mentioned as the late wife of protagonist Mark Scout, but is later revealed to work at Lumon Industries as wellness counselor Casey.
+Both she and Mark had undergone a procedure known as severance to divide their memories and personalities in two, allowing their work selves to interact without either being aware of their previous relationship.

 Overview

 Prior to Lumon

 Gemma was a Russian literature professor employed at Ganz College.
-She married fellow university professor Mark Scout, whom she met at a Lumon blood drive.
-The couple was close to Mark's sister Devon and her husband Ricken Hale, who wanted to name their daughter after her, though Mark declined.
+She married fellow university professor Mark Scout (Adam Scott), whom she met at a Lumon blood drive.
+The couple was close to Mark's sister Devon (Jen Tullock) and her husband Ricken Hale (Michael Chernus), who wanted to name their daughter after her, though Mark declined.

-After Gemma suffered a miscarriage, she and Mark visited the Butzemann Fertility Center run by Lumon, where she signed up for IVF treatments that ultimately proved unsuccessful as well.
-Sometime later, Lumon faked Gemma's death, while secretly turning her into a test subject for their experiments with the severance technology.
-Unable to bear the grief of Gemma's loss, Mark took to drinking and was fired from his teaching job, taking a severed job at Lumon.
+After Gemma suffered a miscarriage, she and Mark visited the Butzemann Fertility Center run by Lumon, where she signed up for IVF treatments that ultimately proved unsuccessful.
+Sometime later, Lumon faked Gemma's death by staging a car accident on a night that she was out alone visiting friends for a game of charades.
+Though the exact circumstances of her kidnapping is unknown, Gemma's involvement includes turning her into a test subject for Lumon's experiments with the severance technology.
+Unable to bear the grief of Gemma's loss, Mark took to drinking and was subsequently fired from his teaching job, resulting in him taking a severed job at Lumon.